MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 ---
 title:  "OData Web API 8 Overview"
-description: A high-level overview of OData Web API, its benefits and common use-cases.
+description: A high-level overview of OData Web API, its benefits and common use cases.
 date:   2022-09-05
 ms.date: 9/5/2022
 author: habbes